University of Technology Sydney

 What we need, are ways of thinking that can effectively work with complexity, such as systems thinking.
 Systems thinking gives us tools, approaches and skills to deal with messy, complex situations, both professional and personal.
 It opens pathways towards more sustainable futures.

-In this taster course, you’ll learn how complicated situations are vastly different from complex situations or projects.
+In this free course, you’ll learn how complicated situations are vastly different from complex situations or projects.
 This will equip you to take the next steps to experiment with systems thinking tools in later modules where you’ll apply them to the messy situations faced by you, your organisation or your project.

 The full course will help you understand the value of systems thinking when engaging with challenging real-world situations.
 You'll learn about the ways of thinking, sensing and being in the face of a complex world.